When the future is uncertain, be prepared for anything

+The UK has officially fallen into a recession which is predicted to last for up to two years.
 With businesses forced to close and consumers spending less, this economic downturn has come as no surprise.
 That doesn't negate its significance, however.
-The number of unemployed workers ‒ which has risen to the hundreds of thousandths during lockdown ‒ is only expected to grow.
+The number of unemployed workers ‒ which rose to hundreds of thousands during lockdown ‒ is only expected to grow.

 So what does that mean for you?

 If you have concerns about the status of your job ‒ or if you have already been made redundant ‒ your first step should be to recession-proof your CV so that you're ready to apply for positions in this challenging economic environment.
 The jobs market is becoming even more competitive.
 Luckily, we have some tips on building a strong CV which will help you to set yourself apart from other applicants and survive the economic downturn.